-Muamba will urge fans to check their pulses
+FORMER Bolton Wanderers footballer Fabrice Muamba will be encouraging people to check their pulses today.

 The 24-year-old, pictured, who suffered a cardiac arrest during an FA Cup match in March, will be promoting the Heart and Goals Pulse Check at the Reebok Stadium.